Alexwagner1990/EventTrackerProject/README.md

 The app thus far does not have a front end, but data can still be sent and received from Postman.
 So far a client can get all the tournaments, update a tournament, find a specific tournament by a keyword (in the name, description or type), and delete a tournament.
 Other functionality will be added to aggregate data in more ways at a later date.

 ### Lessons Learned
+ANGULAR LESSON:
+Working with Angular made me really appreciate just how "expensive" it is for programs to make trips to the database.
+I had previously written controller routes that calculated averages and totals of wins, losses and draws, but calling back to the database every time one of these values needed to be updated ended up straining my local machine - the browser would crawl to a halt.
+Since I had already retrieved all the tournaments, I needed to refactor my approach to handle that logic on the front-end programatically, without re-establishing a database connection.

+For this reason, I think I should have utilized pipes better.
+If I'm grabbing all the tournaments in some kind of index function, further filtering could probably be done more effectively via pipes on the Angular side.
+In the future, I'll likely use pipes when I don't need to make another trip to the database to conserve processing power.

 UPDATED DESCRIPTION:
 Going into this project, I thought I had a better handle on event listeners - I understood them as functions that were "bundled" to particular document objects at runtime, but from running the program it became clear that the event listeners weren't binding at runtime as I thought.
 To get around this problem I tried separating the event listener functions from the actual "business" of the function.
 For instance, I found more success in separating the display indexing function from the event listener that activated the index button.